What happens when a host configured with vSphere HA goes down?

 Prepare for the VMware vSphere Test.
 Study with flashcards and multiple-choice questions, each offering hints and explanations.
 Ace your exam!

-When a host configured with vSphere High Availability (HA) goes down, the expected behavior is that the virtual machines running on that host will be restarted on different hosts within the same cluster.
-This is a fundamental feature of vSphere HA, which is designed to minimize downtime in case of host failures.
+When a host configured with vSphere High Availability (HA) goes down, the virtual machines that were running on that host are automatically restarted on different hosts within the same cluster.
+This behavior is a key feature of vSphere HA, which is designed to minimize downtime and ensure business continuity by automatically managing the availability of virtual machines.

 Subscribe